Filip-Nachov/Scribe/README.md

 Todo:

+- [ ] add movement with the h, j, k, l keys
 - [ ] fix the layout of the messages in the middle
 - [ ] Modal Editing: Ensure robust modal editing with modes like normal, insert, and visual, focusing on efficiency in navigation and editing.
 - [ ] Keybindings: Implement efficient keybindings for common tasks like navigation, text manipulation, and searching, following Vim's mnemonic principles.